“What kind of dressing would you like on your salad?”

 “Yes, please, Honeybee.
 Thank you.”

-And with that, the heavy burden of choosing between bleu cheese and ranch dressing was lifted off my shoulders as the Honeybee quickly ordered for me.
+And with that, the heavy burden of choosing between blue cheese and ranch dressing was lifted off my shoulders as the Honeybee quickly ordered for me.

 “He’ll have Italian.”